splunk/observability-workshop/content/en/tko/session-5/docs/deploy-loadgen.md

 kubectl get statefulset loadgen -n loadgen
 ```

+{{% alert title="Workshop Question" color="success" %}}
+What impact did this have?
+Where in O11y can you see the increased replica number?
+Can you identify the point when you scaled?
+{{% /alert %}}

 Let the load generator run for around 2-3 minutes and keep observing the metrics in the Kubernetes Navigator and the Apache dashboard.